Generative AI for O-RAN Slicing: A Semi-Supervised Approach with VAE and Contrastive Learning: Introduction

 \subsection{Contribution}

-This paper introduces a system model in the \ac{O-RAN} architecture that provides support for two primary services, namely \ac{eMBB} and \ac{URLLC}.
-It focuses on resource allocation, with a particular emphasis on network slicing.
-The primary contributions of our paper can be summarized as follows:
+This paper makes significant contributions to the field of intelligent resource allocation and network slicing within the \ac{O-RAN} architecture, explicitly targeting the distinct demands of \ac{eMBB} and \ac{URLLC} services.
+We introduce and rigorously evaluate a novel \ac{GAI} driven solution.
+The primary contributions of this work are as follows.

-\begin{itemize} \item Our research aims to address the resource allocation problem in the \ac{O-RAN} architecture, explicitly focusing on optimizing weighted throughput by allocating resources such as transmission power and \acp{PRB}.
-We consider the unique \ac{QoS} requirements and service priorities of two key \ac{5G} services: \ac{eMBB} and \ac{URLLC}.
-Compared to existing joint resource allocation schemes, our xAPP-based architecture enhances network management flexibility.
+\begin{itemize} \item We present a detailed system model and formulate the resource allocation problem in \ac{O-RAN} environments, aiming to optimize weighted throughput via efficient assignment of transmission power and \acp{PRB} in the downlink.
+This formulation explicitly considers the unique \ac{QoS} requirements and service priorities of \ac{eMBB} and \ac{URLLC} services.
+It is designed for implementation within an \ac{xApp}-based architecture to enhance the flexibility of \ac{AI}-driven network management.

-\item Our approach to optimizing resource allocation involves two main steps.
-Firstly, we simplify the problem by framing it as an optimization problem.
-Then, we introduce a novel machine learning algorithm that combines supervised learning with a \ac{VAE} and unsupervised learning with contrastive loss to optimize resource allocation in \ac{O-RAN}.
-It significantly improves the model's generalization ability, making it a more practical solution for real-world applications.
+\item We propose, design and implement a novel \ac{GAI} framework to optimize resource allocation in \ac{O-RAN}.
+This framework employs a unified deep learning architecture that combines a \ac{VAE}—which captures complex data patterns and can generate resource allocation solutions—with contrastive learning to learn robust and meaningful feature representations.
+The entire model is trained end-to-end using a semi-supervised approach, which improves both data efficiency and overall performance.
+This enables effective generalization across various O-RAN environment scenarios.
+This makes the framework highly adaptable and practical for real-world, dynamic O-RAN systems.

-\item While explicitly guaranteeing a global optimal solution is difficult, our method aims to achieve near-optimal solutions through evaluation with multiple benchmarks and significantly lower computational costs, making it a robust and practical solution for modern O-RAN systems.
-The method balances computational efficiency and scalability, making it suitable for real-time resource allocation in dynamic O-RAN environments.
-It is not limited to \ac{O-RAN} and can be applied to future multi-vendor \ac{O-RAN} architectures, leveraging semi-supervised generative model principles developed by our team. \end{itemize}
+\item We demonstrate through extensive simulations and comparative analysis against multiple benchmarks—including the exhaustive search algorithm (ESA) and deep reinforcement learning—that our proposed \ac{AI}-driven approach achieves near-optimal resource allocation performance with substantially lower computational complexity than state-of-the-art methods.
+The results validate the robustness, computational efficiency, and scalability of our \ac{AI} solution, affirming its suitability for real-time resource management in dynamic \ac{O-RAN} systems.
+Furthermore, the principles of our semi-supervised generative model pave the way for its application in future multi-vendor \ac{O-RAN} architectures and evolving service paradigms. \end{itemize}